 - Focus your mind and raise your level of consciousness

 WHAT DO I NEED TO BRING?

-Just yourself!
-You should wear comfortable workout clothes – and no shoes.
+Please bring a mat, this needs to be longer than your body when laid down.
+You should wear comfortable workout clothes - and no shoes.
 We do the class in bare feet because you need to feel full contact with the floor for the balancing and postural work.
 In colder weather you may also need to bring something warm to wear for the relaxation and meditation sequence.
-We provide all equipment needed.

 WHEN AND WHERE ARE THE CLASSES?

 HOW MUCH ARE THE CLASSES?

 1 hour classes are £4.50 per session.
 Check out our Special Offers and discounts though for some great savings on classes.

 HOW OFTEN SHOULD I ATTEND?

 You'll feel real benefits from coming to a class just once each week but combining Pilates with other forms of exercise makes for a really great workout.
 Consider attending some cardio classes (e.g. Body Attack, Zumba, Body Combat), plus some strength and conditioning work such as Bums & Tums, Zumba Toning or Body Pump.

 It usually takes about three classes to understand the feel and structure of the class and moves.
 You may experience some mild muscle soreness at first but this will quickly pass and be followed by noticeable strength and flexibility gains and postural improvement.
 From the very first class you should start to experience the stress-reducing and spiritually renewing benefits of Pilates.